raulniconico/Nuwa0.0.1/README.md

 # Nuwa_framework
-A deep learning framework powered by Zixing by using only numpy.
+A deep learning framework powered by Zixing by using only numpy, aims to build a deep learning framework to compute partial differential equations with higher performance.
+This project is still in early development stage, and the underlying development of fully connected neural network and part of 2D CNN neural network has been completed.
+A dynamic back propagation graph is provided, it supports all latest optimizer, normalizations.
+The second phase will improve the project of the first phase to adapt it to the needs of computing partial differential equations.
+Finally, the Nuwa framework will be deployed as a C++ project and support CUDA and parallel computing.
+If you are interested in approving the deep learning framework calculation efficiency, you can contact me by my mail: zixing.qiu@etu.toulouse-inp.fr

-In the folder, you'll find:
+In this folder, you'll find:
 <br>
 <br>
   **1 Nuwa.ipynb:** A demo contains all the module of Nuwa framework, it contains 4 main parts of which the architecture will be represent later.
 It also provide a testing set,